 However, for some women, receiving a diagnosis is an incredibly important step in moving toward a solution, which is why advocating for yourself is key.
 Typically, diagnosis lies in the keywords “persistent and frustrating.”
 If low libido has been a constant in your life and relationships and has begun to affect your quality of life, then a good first step is to talk to a healthcare provider about HSDD.

-Thankfully, you don’t have to wait for your annual OB/GYN wellness exam to be diagnosed with HSDD — you can book a virtual appointment with a healthcare provider directly on the Vyleesi website.
+Thankfully, you don’t have to wait for your annual OB/GYN wellness exam to be diagnosed with HSDD — some options exist for a virtual appointment with a healthcare provider who can help.

 Knowing some of the mechanics of HSDD can be helpful for any woman who wants to understand sexual desire more thoroughly.
 There are a few key players: